Ukraine in the Junior Eurovision Song Contest 2023: Format

 The three selected jury members with the most votes were announced to be Ihor Kondratyuk, Jerry Heil and Alyona Alyona on 20 September 2023.

 Competing entries

 The submissions for the national selection with original songs or covers from Ukrainian citizens or Ukrainians living in other countries were accepted until 9 July 2022, with participants being required to submit a live performance of their entries recorded on a laptop or telephone without any alterations made to the recording.

-Singer Svitlana Tarabarova, who had been appointed the music producer of the competition, with the cooperation of expert council consisting of Demchuk, Khayat and Cloud, reviewed the 143 received submissions and longlisted 10 artists, that were announced on 13 July 2023.
-Five acts were selected to proceed to the final, which were announced on 24 July 2023, while the competing songs, three of which were written by the national selection's music producer Svitlana Tarabarova, and the running order were revealed on 30 August 2023.
+Singer Svitlana Tarabarova, who had been appointed the music producer of the competition, with the cooperation of expert council consisting of Demchuk, Khayat and Cloud, reviewed the 143 received submissions and longlisted ten artists, who were announced on 13 July 2023.
+Five acts, announced on 24 July 2023, were selected to proceed to the final, while the competing songs – three of which were written by Tarabarova – were released on 30 August 2023.